Frederick-abichahine/Oncovirus-Knowledge-Graph/README.md

 ## Goal

-Constructing a knowledge graph to identify drugs that target genes involved in multiple diseases, suggesting potential for repurposing.
+Constructing a knowledge graph that maps the molecular interactions between oncoviruses and human host proteins, linking them to key cellular pathways and associated cancer types to uncover shared mechanisms of viral oncogenesis.